C# Stack with Examples

-A Stack is used to represent a last-in, first-out collection of objects.
+A Stack represents a last-in, first-out collection of objects.
 It is used when you need last-in, first-out access to items.
-It is of both generic and non-generic type of collection.
+It is both a generic and non-generic type of collection.
 The generic stack is defined in System.Collections.Generic namespace whereas non-generic stack is defined under System.Collections namespace, here we will discuss non-generic type stack.
-A stack is used to create a dynamic collection which grows, according to the need of your program.
+A stack is used to create a dynamic collection that grows, according to the need of your program.
 In a stack, you can store elements of the same type or different types.

 The below diagram illustrates the Stack class hierarchy: